irublev/pgmex-blog/_posts/2017/2017-10-18-performance-comparison-of-postgres-connectors-in-matlab-part-3.md

     f: [2x1 java.lang.Object[][]]
 ```

-Suppose that for one such a field we assigned its values to some variable, say, `jdbcFieldValVec`:
+Let us put all values of one of the fields into a separate variable named `jdbcFieldValVec`:

 ```matlab
 >> jdbcFieldValVec=cursObj.Data.f